My wife and I recently visited the Flagstaff

 gardens, informing us about the many interesting plants, and how

-local birds, insects, and
+local insects and

 animals may interact with them.